All Saints Primary School SEN Information Report

 9. How are the teachers & teaching assistants in All Saints School helped to work with children with SEND and what training do they receive?

 All teachers at All Saints school are qualified to teach children with SEND and do so mainly within the class setting, either individually or in small groups.
-Miss Thurston our school SENDCo has been awarded national accreditation for Special Educational Needs Coordination.
-Many of our Teaching Assistants have expertise in specialist areas such as Speech and Language or Occupational Therapy for FIZZY (fine and gross motor skills) and receive regular training or updates to support their knowledge and skills.
+Mrs Wilson our school SENDCo has been awarded national accreditation for Special Educational Needs Coordination.
+Many of our teaching assistants have expertise in specialist areas such as speech and language or occupational therapy for FIZZY and receive regular training or updates to support their knowledge and skills.

 10. How will the teaching in the classroom be adapted if my child has SEND?